Rupash2005/jmdkh/README.md

 - `LEECH_SPLIT_SIZE`: Size of split in bytes.
 Default is `2GB`.
 Default is `4GB` if your account is premium. `Str`
 - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **LEECH_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
 Default is `False`. `Bool`
+- `LEECH_FILENAME_PERFIX`: Add custom word to leeched file name. `Str`
 - `DUMP_CHAT`: Chat ID.
-Upload files to specific chat. `Str`. **NOTE**: Only available for superGroup/channel.
+Upload files to specific chat. `str`. **NOTE**: Only available for superGroup/channel.
 Add `-100` before channel/superGroup id.
 In short don't add bot id or your id!
 - `USER_SESSION_STRING`: To download/upload from your telegram account.
 If you own premium account.
-To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot in private chat.
+To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot with private message.
 Use it with superGroup.

 ### qBittorrent/Aria2c
-- `BASE_URL`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
-Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`). `Str`
+- `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
+Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`).
+This Var is optional on VPS and required for Heroku specially to avoid app sleeping/idling.
+For Heroku fill `https://yourappname.herokuapp.com`.
+Still got idling?
+You can use http://cron-job.org to ping your Heroku app. `Str`
 - `SERVER_PORT`: Only For VPS, which is the **BASE_URL_OF_BOT** Port. `Str`
-- `WEB_PINCODE`: If empty or `False` means no more pincode required while torrent files web selection. `Bool`
+- `WEB_PINCODE`: If empty or `False` means no more pincode required while qbit web selection. `Bool`
   - **Qbittorrent NOTE**: If your facing ram exceeded issue then set limit for `MaxConnecs`, decrease `AsyncIOThreadsCount` in qbittorrent config and set limit of `DiskWriteCacheSize` to `32`.

 ### RSS